atavakoli/qa-publish-to-email/README.md

 - Customized styles for HTML emails, using deployed themes or custom CSS files
 - Include content of other posts in the emails (e.g. answers can include the original question; comments can include their parent and the parent question)
+- Limit notifications to categories favorited by the owners of each notification email

 More to come!